Documentation Index

 - Basic .gitlab-ci.yml (Claude API)

-- AWS Bedrock job example (OIDC)
+- Amazon Bedrock job example (OIDC)

 - Google Vertex AI job example (Workload Identity Federation)